 As of Jan 1, 2019, in California, behaviors that result in data being on the flag network are limited to Fraud, Abuse and Material Misrepresentation as per CA Civ.
 Code 1798.90.1.

-Flags can be either venue based (private/internal) or across all networked venues (shared with other participating venues).
+Flags can be either single venue or shared across all networked venues (shared with other participating venues).

-Private/Internal flags are flags that pertain only to the venue/venues in the same ownership group who placed the flag and is not visible to any other venue.
-As of January 1st, 2019, the maximum flag period for any existing or new private/internal flag is 5 years.
-This storage period applies only for the same business’ flags.
-If you have a private/internal flag, it will only be displayed if your ID is scanned at the business that created the flag, if you visit a different business your flag will not be displayed.
+Venue flags pertain only to the venue/venues in the same ownership group who placed the flag and are not visible to any other venue.
+As of January 1st, 2019, the maximum flag period for any existing or new venue flag is 5 years.
+This storage period applies only for the same business flags.
+If you have a venue flag, it will only be displayed if your ID is scanned at the business that created the flag, if you visit a different business your flag will not be displayed.

-The PatronScan flag list are alerts only and does not provide visibility into patron history.
+A Patronscan flag is an alert only and does not provide visibility into patron history.

-As of 2019, 76% of all flags on the flag list were private/internal, in comparison to 24% of flags that were networked.
-Networked flags are often placed on patrons who commit the most egregious of incidents, such as violent and sexual assaults.
+As of 2019, 76% of all flags on the flag list were venue flags, in comparison to 24% of flags that were networked.
+Networked flags are often placed on patrons who commit the most egregious incidents, such as violent and sexual assaults.
 Flagging these patrons helps to improve safety across the network, preventing harmful behaviors from being committed again at a different venue.
-Venues and areas with security tools like PatronScan notice a decrease in violence and incidents.
-PatronScan is a recognized safety tool by law enforcement, the Responsible Hospitality Institute, and by city, county and government officials.
+Venues and areas with security tools like Patronscan notice a decrease in violence and incidents.
+Patronscan is a recognized safety tool by law enforcement, the Responsible Hospitality Institute, and by city, county and government officials.

-PatronScan collects limited data in order to, verify and authenticate patron age and match patrons against the private or networked flag list.
+Patronscan collects limited data in order to, verify and authenticate patron age and match patrons against the venue or networked flag list.